 - In Black Butler, the Grim Reapers are a bureaucracy to collect the dead.
 All of them are blind without their glasses and are constantly bogged down in paperwork and assignments.
 Even their scythes can be blocked by the likes of high-grade cutlery (albeit, supported by Sebastian's demonic strength).
 To top it all off, their duties are a direct result of their decision to commit suicide in their past lives.

 - Death Note: The Shinigami are Gods of Death that collect human lifespans through the Death Notes.
-While impossible to harm by humans, they're generally lazy and bored who do little if anything in their own decaying Shinigami Realm besides extending their own lives, some even having died by forgetting to extend their own lifespan.
+While impossible to harm by humans, they're generally lazy and bored who do little if anything in their own decaying Shinigami Realm besides extending their own lives (which means they make a point of killing humans on a regular basis), some even having died by forgetting to extend their own lifespan.
+They're less "gods" than a breed of supernatural parasites.
 Sidoh in particular is a joke among the Shinigami who slacked off so much he lost his Death Note.
-Ryuk is about the only proactive shinigami who started the plot because of how boring the Shinigami Realm is.
+Ryuk is about the only proactive shinigami who started the plot because of how boring the Shinigami Realm is, and the other Shinigami mock him for it.

 - Green Lantern: Downplayed with Nekron, Lord of the Unliving.
 While a legitimately powerful and dangerous Cosmic Entity, he is usually stuck as a bodiless spirit in the limbo-like Land of the Unliving, where he was threatened by the paradox of an immortal like Krona dying, and when Hal Jordan manages to incite the recently dead spirits to rebel against him.
 While he averts this by being a cosmic threat in Blackest Night, he's only able to do so because of the death of his tether, Black Hand, and is banished to his realm shortly after Black Hand is revived.